saucelabs/sauce-docs/docs/basics/integrations/deque.md

 __Usage__

-This method will populate results on the Sauce Labs Accessibility tab:
+This method populates results on the Sauce Labs Accessibility tab:
 ```java
 new AxeBuilder().analyze(driver);
 ```